-Summary: A colposcopy is an examination which is recommended after a positive or abnormal pap test result.
+Summary: A translated fact sheet about colposcopys, an examination which is recommended after a positive or abnormal pap test result.
 After a colposcopy decisions can be made about your ongoing treatment.

 Title: Do you need a hospital emergency department - or can your local doctor help?

 Summary: A guide to understanding the difference between problems needing hospital emergency treatment, and those that can be helped by your local doctor.

 Summary: Information about epidural analgesia (pain relief), including what drugs are used, what to expect while you're haveing an epidural anaesthetic, and the use of patient controlled epidural analgesia (PCEA).

 Title: First aid treatment for anaphylaxis